benmneb/word-of-the-buddha/web/content/05_suffering.md

 ## The Five Components of Existence (The _Khandhas_)

-<span class="sutta-ref">DN 22</span> And what is meant by “in brief, the five grasping aggregates are suffering”?
+<span className="sutta-ref">DN 22</span> And what is meant by “in brief, the five grasping aggregates are suffering”?
 They are as follows: the body (_rūpa_), experience (_vedanā_), perception (_saññā_), the will and other mental formations (_saṅkhāra_), and consciousnesses (_viññāna_).
 These are the five components of existence that are suffering.

 And that is called the noble truth of suffering.

-<span class="sutta-ref">MN 44</span> “Is that fuel (_upādāna_) the same as these five components of existence, or is the fuel something apart from the five components of existence?”
+<span className="sutta-ref">MN 44</span> “Is that fuel (_upādāna_) the same as these five components of existence, or is the fuel something apart from the five components of existence?”

 “That fuel is neither the same as the five components of existence, nor is the fuel separate from the five components of existence.
 It is the desire and wanting that is part of these five components of existence that is the fuel that sustains them.”

-<span class="sutta-ref">SN 22.59</span> Any kind of body whatsoever, whether past, future, or present, one’s own or others’, gross or subtle, inferior or superior, far or near—this is the body component of existence.
+<span className="sutta-ref">SN 22.59</span> Any kind of body whatsoever, whether past, future, or present, one’s own or others’, gross or subtle, inferior or superior, far or near—this is the body component of existence.
 All bodies should be seen as they really are with correct wisdom thus: “This is not mine; this I am not; this is not a permanent essence (_attā_).”

 Any kind of experience whatsoever, whether past, future, or present, one’s own or others’, gross or subtle, inferior or superior, far or near—this is the experience component of existence.
 All experience should be seen as it really is with correct wisdom thus: “This is not mine; this I am not; this is not a permanent essence.”